haydensprinkle/100DaysOfCode/README.md

     -Started new Git repo for a simple vanilla JS weather app that talks to an API to get IP location based weather information and displays it
     -Organized project, set up basic markup, and global styling

+Day 12 (01/12/2021)

+    -Added code to display stats for tasks left, tasks completed, and total tasks to my to-do app, using vanilla js DOM manipulation